-Above is a sample expense screen for some lights purchased from Dan’s Lighting that was for a project you were doing for Diego Rodriquez.
+Above is a sample expense screen for some lights purchased from Dan’s Lighting that was for a project related to customer Diego Rodriquez.
 If you don’t see the billable, customer, and markup fields on your screen you may have to activate them first or upgrade to a higher level of QuickBooks Online.

+Make sure you are using QBO Plus or a higher version.
 To activate these options click the Gear icon in the upper right of QBO, then Account and Settings.
 Under the Expenses tab make sure the following two features are turned on: “track expenses and items by customer” and “make expenses and items billable.”
-Also tick the box for “markup with a default rate of X%.”
+Also, tick the box for “markup with a default rate of X%.”
 You can leave the default percent as 0.

 In the case of the IT Professional or anyone who sells the same thing at the same price to their client, there is even a faster way to do this.